 Countdown to justice in Turkey

-On 3 April - more than two years after they were first detained - 11 human rights activists will hear a court’s verdict on charges which could result in jail terms of up to 15 years.
+On 3 July 2020 - three years after they were first detained - 11 human rights activists will hear a court’s verdict on charges which could result in jail terms of up to 15 years.
 One fundamental truth is beyond any doubt: they have done nothing wrong.

 Who are they?